shivan-s/shivan.xyz/content/posts/programming/the-future-of-the-web/index.md

 ---
 author: Shivan Sivakumaran
 title: The Future of the Web
-date: 2022-05-24
+date: 2022-11-15
-summary: summary
+summary: How the world may change and that might be Web3.
+Here are my thoughts.
 categories: ["Programming"]
 tags: ["web3", "democracy"]
 draft: false
 cover:
   image:
   alt:
-  caption: caption
+  caption:
-  relative: false
+  relative: true
   hidden: true
 ---